Bengal polls: Parties bank on identity politics, promise of industrialisation in high-profile Nandigram seat

 Parties other than the TMC and BJP, however, feel that the electoral tussle in Nandigram has become a prestige issue and personal fight for both Adhikari and Banerjee over the legacy of the anti-land acquisition movement.

-An Islamic cleric of a mazaar said Muslims will vote wisely as the choice is tough.
+An Islamic cleric said Muslims will vote wisely as the choice is tough.

-For Adhikari, the electoral battle is that of political survival as defeat will likely stunt his growth in his new party, while victory will establish him as one of the tallest leaders in the state and push him ahead in the tussle for the chief ministers post if BJP attains a majority in the 294-member assembly.
+For Adhikari, the electoral battle is that of political survival as defeat will likely stunt his growth in his new party, while victory will establish him as one of the tallest leaders in the state and push him ahead in the race for the chief minister's post if BJP attains a majority in the 294-member assembly.

 For Banerjee, who is running for a third term as the chief minister, victory is essential not only to lead the government but also to keep her party together in the face of an unprecedented exodus.